Ferries in Wellington: Vessels

+East by West's electric ferry Ika Rere approaching Days Bay Wharf to collect passengers.

 Owners and operators of steamers

 Captain WR Williams

-William Robert Williams (1832–1890) was born at Gravesend, England 5 March 1832 and died at his house on Wellington's The Terrace on 17 March 1890.
+William Robert Williams (1832–1890) was born at Gravesend, England, 5 March 1832 and died at his house on Wellington's The Terrace on 17 March 1890.
 He started out to be a sailor at the age of 12 in vessels trading on the English coast.
 Moving to Australia in 1856 he involved himself in trade between Melbourne and ports in South Australia then became chief officer on a vessel running to Otago.
-He acquired an interest in the barque Anne Melhuish in which he brought coal to New Zealand from Newcastle taking timber, kauri gum, and, at the end of the Maori wars, troops the other way.
+He acquired an interest in the barque Anne Melhuish in which he brought coal to New Zealand from Newcastle taking timber, kauri gum, and, at the end of the Māori wars, troops the other way.
 The trans-Tasman coal trade was very profitable.
 He was soon able to purchase Heversham, Australind, Cyrus, Edwin Bassett, Carlotta, Neptune, Robin Hood, Sophia R Luhrs, G M Tucker, Ellerton, and Mary Bannatyne all forming the nucleus of the Black Diamond Line.

 In 1876 he bought the steamer Grafton in Sydney and in 1881 while in England he bought the steamer Westport then being built in Glasgow.
 The following year, his only son, J. H. Williams, superintended the construction of steamers Koranui and Mawhera in Britain also for the West Coast trade.
 Other steam vessels belonging to the line were Moa, Manawatu, and Maitai.

 Captain Williams moved into coal mining in 1885 forming a company to work a coal lease at Westport then adding the Koranui Coal Company and the Coal Pit Heath mine.
 However, in 1886, Williams disposed of them to Westport Coal Company and sold his vessels to Union Steam Ship Company (the "Southern Octopus").
 He had intended to pay another visit to the Old Country but was found to be suffering from heart disease.

 Described as a shrewd man of business he was at one time the largest employer of labour in Wellington.
 As well as running his line of steamers, he had his shipbuilding yard on the Te Aro foreshore, its site is now on the north side of Halley's Lane in lower Taranaki Street.
 For some years he was the government's nominee on the Wellington Harbour Board.
 His obituary in Wellington's Evening Post reported "Although occasionally brusque in his manner Captain Williams possessed a kindly disposition and his acts of benevolence were numerous."